 Before smartphones and the internet...

 Just inside the first courtyard at Knole, we've opened a new free-entry interactive space: the former Knole estate office.
 Imagine life before computers and the internet; discover what an early photocopier looks like, or how people used adding machines when we still used pre-decimal money.
 Sample our oral history interviews: delightful memories of life at Knole in a bygone era.
-Our exhibition re-opens on 8 March 2014.
+Open 8 Mar to 21 Dec 2014.

 The Estate Office audio experience offers memories of workmen, maids, cooks and bread delivery boys who've shared their early 20th century stories with us.
 Discover how the large Knole Estate was, and how this family of workers turned their hands to 'almost everything'.
-Our exhibition re-opens from 8 March 2014, Tuesday - Sunday.
+Our exhibition is open from 8 Mar to 21 Dec, Tuesday - Sunday.

 13 years of conservation work